Cryptocurrency: The Good, The Bad, and The Future

 2. Financial Inclusion

 For people in regions with limited access to banking infrastructure, cryptocurrencies can provide an alternative.
 All that’s needed is internet access and a crypto wallet.
+This opens doors for many who have been left out of the traditional banking system.

 Sources: